hkparker/imux/README.md

 **connect with binds**

-Here we choose 20 sockets on each interface
+here we choose 20 sockets on each interface

 ```
 imux -client --binds='{"192.168.1.2": 20, "10.0.0.2": 20}' --listen=localhost:22 --dial=server:443